mmingzhang/mean-testing-todo/README.md

 * Install dependencies: `npm install`

 ## Usage
-* Start server: 'npm start'
+* Start server: `npm start`

   then navigate to http://localhost:8880 to view the app.

 or
-* Run tests: 'npm run test'
+* Run tests: `npm run test`

   then view test results.